awslabs/aws-cloudfront-extensions/docs-ig/en/api-reference-guide/extension-repository.md

         * eu： Europe
         * jp： Japan
         * us： United States
+        * cn:  China(Chinese mainland prewarm can only be used by deploying this solution in Chinese mainland regions, otherwise it will always fail.)
-      * region_type = "country": accept "all" or a country list: pre-warm in all countries or a specific country，eg:"all"|["india", "new_zealand"], the available countries are：
+      * region_type = "country": accept "all" or a country list: prewarm in all countries or a specific country，for example:"all"|["india", "new_zealand"], the supported values are：
         * india： India
         * japan： Japan
         * new_zealand： New Zealand
         * australia：Australia
         * malaysia： Malaysia
-        * china： China
+        * china： China(Currently, only Hong Kong is supported，Chinese mainland prewarm can only be used by deploying this solution in Chinese mainland regions)
         * indonesia：Indonesia
         * philippines：Philippines
         * singapore：Singapore